HBRS-SDP/ss22-motion-primitive-freddy/README.md

 (from outside of cloned repo)
 cd ss22-motion-primitive-freddy/build
 sudo ./us5 <wheel_alignment_direction> # where wheel_alignment_direction is 0, 90, 180, or 270

+# or run individual user stories, for example
+sudo ./us2 90 # to align wheels in 90 degrees (+Y direction)

 ```

 ## How to make any library as a package: